This annual review covers many of the major events technology trends to watch for this coming year.

 - Peerspace provides non-traditional meeting space for corporate events, meetings, film shoots, parties and workshop in San Francisco, Silicon Valley, L.A., New York, Seattle, Austin, Chicago, Berlin, London and Paris (with more cities to come).
 Notice the almost identical layout from AirBNB, with the map view, meeting space thumbnails, user ratings, and the ability to list your own space.

-- Spacebase also has an appearance very similar to AirBNB, but more international the Peerspace or Spacer, offering space in 10 countries with website options in three languages and offices in seven countries.
+- Spacebase also has an appearance very similar to AirBNB, but more international than Peerspace or Spacer, offering venues in 10 countries with website options in three languages and offices in seven countries.

 - eVenues is a unique meetings space booking tool for the “everyday planner.”
 It offers a broad selection of North American venues and provides filtering capabilities on capacity, price, city neighborhoods, and map view.
 Site visitors can either book directly or use a “full-service” meeting space booking and planning service.

 - Bizly is another small meetings direct booking site, just out of beta testing.
 It also has a look similar to AirBNB and is targeting large corporations About 2,000 meeting venues are listed in about 50 U.S. metropolitan areas.
 There is a free package any planner can use as well as pricing for corporate and enterprise clients with additional capabilities.